luggage66/boilerplate/README.md

 * react - A popular view 'engine'.
 * webpack - A Javascript (and other files) bundler for turning a bunch of loose (but organized) JS files into a single file, ready for the browser.
+* babel - A Javascript transpiler (use the latest JS on yesterday's web browser)
 * gulp - A task runner.
 Just a javascript alternative to a shell script, really.

 ## What does this contain?